neilck/aka-extension/Readme.md

 It also stores a list of your public keys, reducing copying / pasting of keys into various apps.

-To install latest version, download V1.0.7-\*.zip and extract files.
-Then search for "how to load unpacked extension in chrome".
+To install latest version, download V1.0.8-\*.zip and extract files.
+Then search for "how to load unpacked extension in Chrome".

 ## Version 1.08